 The IA Summit

-The Summit, which is organized by the American Society for Information Science and Technology (ASIS&T), was held in Denver, Colorado, USA in March 2011.
+The 2012 IA Summit, was organized jointly by the American Society for Information Science and Technology (ASIS&T) and the IA Institute, and held in New Orleans, LA, USA in March 2012.
+The 2012 IA Summit website and marketing materials acknowledged this partnership.
 The Institute was highly visible, with a permanent table set up in the main exhibit hall, where attendees could learn about the Institute.
-As we've done in past years, we also hosted the popular IA Mentoring Booth and hosted our Annual Members Meeting at the IA Summit.
-The Institute began talks with ASIS&T about increasing our involvement with a goal to host the event jointly in future years, resulting in an agreement to host the 2012 IA Summit as a joint partnership.
-The 2012 IA Summit website and marketing materials now acknowledge this partnership.
-We will continue to support the IA Summit through sponsorship, leadership workshops and various activities throughout the event.
+As we’ve done in past years, we also hosted the popular IA Mentoring Booth and hosted our Annual Members Meeting at the IA Summit.

 - IA Konferenz in Munich, Germany